Priceline Stock Analysis (NASDAQ:PCLN)

 - The company saw a significant growth in revenue with a 5 year CAGR of 19.2%.

-- Net margins stood at a healthy 20.1% (average) for Priceline in the Trailing Twelve Months.
+- Net margins came in at average 20.1% for Priceline over the last twelve months.

-- The company has a good Free Cash Flow (FCF) margin of 12.8%.
+- Priceline has a healthy FCF (Free Cash Flow) margin of 12.8%.

 Should you sell PCLN stock?

-- The company is trading at a price to sales multiple of 9, which is overvalued in comparison to the Internet Commerce industry average multiple of 0.7.
+- The company is trading at a price to sales multiple of 9.1, which is higher in comparison to the Internet Commerce industry average of 0.7, making PCLN stock expensive.

 Priceline valuation has soared to over $60 billion in the recent quarters.
 This has been on the back of double digit EPS growth for the past six years.
 Priceline assets topped $10 billion in 2013.
 The major part of success has been due to its ability to spread across different geographies.
 Currently over 90% of its revenues are obtained from international operations with Europe making over 60% of its revenues.
 Its revenues are also more biased towards hotel bookings which account for over 95% of its total revenues.
 The rest is made from airline reservation, car rental services, cruise reservation and advertising.